We offer the following surgical services and more:

 Anesthesia & Safety

 Our focus is on patient safety, pain management, and performing procedures efficiently with our advanced medical equipment.
-Our staff of compassionate, caring professionals will monitor your pet before, during and after surgery; and will take exceptional care to ensure a safe and complete recovery for your pet.
+Our staff of compassionate, caring professionals will monitor your pet before, during, and after surgery.
+We will take exceptional care to ensure a safe and complete recovery for your pet.
 We will also address any questions or concerns you may have about surgery, including concerns about anesthesia, pain management, or post operative care.

-- Be sure your pet is fasted prior to anesthesia (except rabbits).
+- Be sure your pet is fasted for 12 hours prior to anesthesia (except rabbits).

 - All patients will receive a physical exam before they are given any anesthetic.

-- A fully anesthetized patient will be intubated to maintain an open airway and avoid any aspiration.
+- A fully anesthetized patient will be intubated to maintain an open airway and avoid aspiration.

-- Our fully anesthetized patients receive an intravenous (IV) catheter to maintain fluids during surgery; as well as have open access in case we would need to get emergency medications to your pet quickly and safely.
-Most patients will continue to receive these fluids until that evening, though some may need fluids beyond that, depending upon the procedure.
+- Our fully anesthetized patients receive an intravenous (IV) catheter to maintain fluids during surgery as well as to have open access in case we would need to get emergency medications to your pet quickly and safely.

 - Depending on their size and temperature, patients will be recovered in an incubator, with heating discs, or in their cage (with blankets, of course).
 They are not left alone until they are able to swallow and are extubated.